top of page

 Once you feel calmer, you can use your wise mind to decide how to handle the situation differently.

-Modelling emotional awareness, communication, appropriate vulnerability and simply being human with your child is so helpful for their development.
+Modelling emotional awareness, communication, apology, appropriate vulnerability and simply being human with your child is so helpful for their development.
+They learn it's ok to feel anger or anxiety and that ruptured can be repaired.
+Your relationship is strong.

 This type of changing our mind is very different to “not following through” - which is usually when we inconsistently change our boundaries based on our child’s reaction to them.
 This takes us away from a wise mind decision and calm, predictable leadership.
 The back-track in this example is because we realise we don’t like OUR reaction, and instead takes us towards both of these things.